docker-mailserver/docker-mailserver/docs/content/config/security/understanding-the-ports.md

 !!! info "About Ports 465 & 587"

-    Because there seems to be a lot of misconception and confusion when it comes to port 465, we would like to clarify some of the issues that we frequently encounter in issues and discussions.
+    Because there seems to be a lot of misconception and confusion when it comes to port 465, we would like to clarify some of the concerns that we frequently encounter in issues and discussions.

     It is true that port 465 was historically assigned another protocol but then revoked.
-Nowadays (3 April 2023), it serves the ESMPT (SMTP with extensions) protocol via submission(s) using implicit TLs.
-Now this is a lot to digest; and why do we recommend using port 465 over 587?
+Nowadays (3 April 2023), it serves the ESMPT protocol for submission using Implicit TLS.
+But why do we recommend using port 465 over 587?
 Here is a very brief explanation of why 465 is - from a technical & security perspective - the best port:

     - port 25 is a plaintext, i.e. unencrypted, port - it is a relic from a time where traffic was sent in plain text, and something we (sadly) still need
     - port 587 is a well-known port that starts unencrypted but by issuing the STARTTLS command, new traffic will encrypted (afterwards); this is sub-optimal though, because in a wrong configuration, TLS is not enforced!
 With DMS though, port 587 is correctly configured by default and is no worse and no better than port 465.